Indigent defense expenditures are one of the major uncontrollable cost drivers in county budgets. The state should fully fund this unfunded mandate.

 Download Issue Brief

-Texas counties are responsible for the expenses associated with appointed counsel for indigent defendants.
+- Texas counties are responsible for the costs of appointed counsel for indigent defendants.

-The costs of providing court appointed counsel for indigent defendants are significant and remain a major uncontrollable expense in county budgets.
+- Providing court appointed counsel for indigent defendants is a major uncontrollable expense in county budgets.

-In FY 2014, the state funded only about $31.6 million of the total statewide indigent defense costs, while counties contributed approximately $216.1 million (about 87 percent of the total costs).
+- In FY 2019, the state funded only about $28.5 million of the total statewide indigent defense costs, while counties contributed approximately $271.4 million (about 90% of the total costs).

-Additional state appropriations in the next legislative session would assist counties and their taxpayers tremendously in offsetting the costs of this significant unfunded mandate.
+- Additional state funding in the next legislative session would assist counties and their taxpayers in offsetting the costs of this significant unfunded mandate.